 Call for Papers

-The committee will consider both individual papers and entire panels.
+The program committee will consider both individual papers and entire panels.
 Individual paper proposals should include a one-page (300-word) abstract and one-page curriculum vitae (CV).
 Panel proposals should include a cover letter stating the rationale for the panel and the name of its contact person; one-page (300-word) abstract and author's CV for each paper; and a list of preferred panel chairs and commentators with contact information.
 It also invites proposals for innovative sessions, such as roundtables.
 Proposals will be reviewed by all program committee members and evaluated for their quality and originality.
 Graduate students and recent Ph.D.s (within 3 years of receipt of degree) whose papers are accepted for the meeting may apply for funds to partially defray their travel costs; information will be sent out once the program has been set.
-Everyone appearing on the program must register for the meeting.
+Everyone appearing on the program is required to register for the meeting.

-The BHC awards the Herman E. Krooss Prize for the best dissertation in business history by a recent Ph.D. in history, economics, business administration, the history of science and technology, sociology, law, communications, and related fields.
-To be eligible, dissertations must be completed in the three calendar years immediately prior to the 2014 annual meeting, and may only be submitted once for the Krooss prize.
+The BHC awards the Herman E. Krooss Prize for the best dissertation in business history in English by a recent Ph.D. in history, economics, business administration, the history of science and technology, sociology, law, communications, and related fields.
+To be eligible, dissertations must be completed in the three calendar years immediately prior to the 2015 annual meeting, and may only be submitted once for the Krooss Prize.
 If you wish to apply for this prize, please send a letter to the Krooss Prize Committee expressing your interest along with a one-page CV and one-page (300-word) dissertation abstract.
 After the Krooss committee has reviewed the proposals, it will ask semi-finalists to submit copies of their dissertations.
-Finalists will present summaries of their dissertations at a plenary session of the 2014 BHC annual meeting in Frankfurt and will receive a partial subsidy of their travel costs to the meeting.
+Finalists will present summaries of their dissertations at a plenary session of the 2015 BHC annual meeting in Columbus and will receive a partial subsidy of their travel costs to the meeting.

 The K. Austin Kerr Prize is awarded for the best first paper delivered by a new scholar at the annual meeting of the BHC.
 A "new scholar" is defined as a doctoral candidate or a Ph.D. whose degree is less than three years old.
 If you wish to participate in this competition, please notify the BHC program committee in your proposal.
 Proposals accepted for the Krooss Prize are not eligible for the Kerr Prize.

-The deadline for receipt of all proposals (papers, panels, and Krooss Prize competition) is 15 September 2013.
-Please send them to BHC2014@Hagley.org.
-Acceptance letters will be sent by 1 December 2013.
+The deadline for receipt of all proposals is 15 October 2014.
+Acceptance emails will be sent in January 2015.
 Presenters are expected to submit abstracts of their papers for posting on the BHC website.
 In addition, presenters are encouraged to post electronic versions of their papers prior to the meeting and to submit their papers for inclusion in the BHC's on-line proceedings, Business and Economic History On-Line.

-The Oxford Journals Doctoral Colloquium in Business History will be held in conjunction with the BHC annual meeting.
-This prestigious workshop, sponsored by BHC and funded by the Journals Division of Oxford University Press, will take place in Frankfurt on Wednesday, March 12 and Thursday, March 13.
+The BHC Doctoral Colloquium in Business History will be held in conjunction with the BHC annual meeting.
+This prestigious workshop, sponsored by BHC and funded by Cambridge University Press, will take place in Miami at the conference site Tuesday, June 23, and Wednesday, June 24.
 The colloquium is limited to ten students.
 Participants work intensively with a distinguished group of BHC-affiliated scholars that includes at least two BHC officers.
 The colloquium will discuss dissertation proposals, relevant literatures and research strategies, and employment opportunities in business history.
 This colloquium is intended for doctoral candidates in the early stages of their dissertation projects.
-If you are interested in being considered for this colloquium, please submit to Roger Horowitz by 15 November 2013 to BHC2014@Hagley.org a statement of interest, a CV, a preliminary or final dissertation prospectus of 10-15 pages, and a letter of support from your dissertation supervisor (or prospective supervisor).
-Questions about the colloquium should be sent to its director, Pamela Laird, Pamela.Laird@ucdenver.edu.
+If you are interested in being considered for this colloquium, please submit to Roger Horowitz by 1 December 2014 (at the email address listed above) a statement of interest, a CV, a preliminary or final dissertation prospectus of 10-15 pages, and a letter of support from your dissertation supervisor (or prospective supervisor).
 All participants receive a stipend that will partially cover the costs of their attendance at the annual meeting.
-The colloquium committee will notify all applicants of its decisions by 15 December 2013.
+The colloquium committee will notify all applicants of its decisions by 23 January 2015.